nyrix-git/Advil-Engine/README.md

 You are also free to fork and modify the engine to suit your needs.

 # Documentation?
-As of current, documentation is being worked on
+Check Documentation.txt
-Check out the code examples in examples.txt which contain many examples
+Check out the code examples in Examples.txt which contain many examples

 # How to import the engine to my project?
 * Download the latest release